I just saw one of the funniest things I've seen in a long time, especially at the White House.

 One is how embedded in the core of Mel Gibson it is.

-And I don't mean anti-Israel, I mean anti-Semitism.
+And I don't mean anti-Israel.

-The other thing that's interesting about it is how blunt Mel Gibson was, and how frank Mel Gibson is about his anti-Semitism.
+The other thing that's interesting about it is how blunt Mel Gibson was and how frank Mel Gibson is about his anti-Semitism.

 He doesn't hide it.

-Uh he didn't try to mask it in any way.
+He didn't try to mask it in any way.

 This is about Hasran Nasrallah, a terrorist leader.

-We're stunned and you compare this to the reaction Mel Gibson is getting in the drive-by media, and you can scratch your head.
+You compare this to the reaction Mel Gibson is getting in the drive-by media, and you can scratch your head.

-Let's go to the next bite.
+Let's go to the next bite from the top.

-Stop tape, stop tape, stop tape.
+Stop the tape, stop tape, stop tape.

 Things about Nasrallah that's so interesting is how straightforward he is.

-Stop the tape.
+All right, stop the tape.

-There is not one call during these guys' conversation for Nasralla to go to rehab, not one call for Nasrallah to go meet with Jewish leaders to try to promote healing.
+Not one call for Nasrallah to go meet with Jewish leaders to try to promote healing.

 Instead, these guys are fascinated by his anti-Semitism and why he's so open about it.